krutikajoshi307/neurocode/README.md

 # neurocode
-Collects, filters and displays biosignals.
+Collects, filters and displays biosignals for an event of choice in a single case or group analysis
-    Takes raw single col txt files as input.
-    GUI prompts users to select type of signal, filter and method of normalization.
-    Output in the form of line graphs, heatmaps and saved csv files in specific folder.